bhauman/figwheel-main/docs/tutorial.md

 The argument name is `n` so we now know when we call `rand-int` we should supply one integer argument.

-If we want to undertand `rand-int` further, we can directly examine its source code.
+If we want to understand `rand-int` further, we can directly examine its source code.

 Now, with your cursor anywhere on the `rand-int` function hit